-Selection is the third of the five principles of natural selection, codified with the letters V.I.S.T.A.
-Charles Darwin was the first to introduce the term “selection” as a causal evolutionary principle.
-In The Origin of Species, Darwin wrote –
+Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species.
+Darwin wrote –

 “Over all these causes of Change I am convinced that the accumulative action of Selection, whether applied methodically and more quickly, or unconsciously and more slowly, but more efficiently, is by far the predominant Power.”

-To explain selection, Darwin drew a parallel between a breeder’s selection process and natural selection, including pigeon breeding (pictured above) as an example.
+To explain selection, Darwin drew a parallel between a breeder’s selection process and natural selection, using pigeon breeding (pictured above) as one example.
 At the time, breeding pigeons was a prestigious pastime for the elite.

 V.I.S.T.A.